deniskyashif/blog/content/posts/ddd-integration-events.md

 - Avoid leaking sensitive or unnecessary data.
 - Make ownership explicit: the producer owns the contract and consumers depend on it.

+## When the consumer needs more data

+- A consumer often needs data owned by the producing context to act on the fact.
+- Present three approaches and their tradeoffs:
+  - **Event-carried state transfer:** the event carries enough data that no callback is needed.
+Maximizes autonomy and availability at the cost of larger payloads and deliberate data duplication.
+Prefer this default across contexts.
+  - **Thin notification plus callback:** the event carries identifiers; the consumer queries the producer for details.
+Smaller payloads, but reintroduces temporal coupling, a runtime dependency on the producer, and a consistency hazard (data may have changed since the event).
+  - **Local replica:** the consumer maintains its own read model from a stream of events.
+Strong autonomy at the cost of more infrastructure.
+- State the principle: **notification does not transfer ownership.** The consumer must not become authoritative for the producer's data.
+- If the consumer needs the producer's data to make its own decision, prefer carrying it in the event (as of that moment) over calling back.

 ## Translate at the edge

 - Keep translation outside the aggregate.